hoangduytran/blender-manual/manual/animation/armatures/bones/properties/display.rst

    - The origin of each instanced shape object is at the :doc:`root </animation/armatures/bones/structure>` of the bone.
    - The rotation of each shape object is such that its Y axis lies along the direction of the bone.
-   - For best results when *Scale to Bone Length* is enabled, make sure the template object is 1 unit in size along its Y axis.
+   - For best results when :ref:`Scale to Bone Length <bpy.types.PoseBone.use_custom_shape_bone_size>` is enabled, make sure the template object is 1 unit in size along its Y axis.
      This will make it perfectly match the size of each bone.